 In the same way, you can restore any title, subtitle, heading, and subheading into any of the Styles window.
 Moreover, you can create any title, subtitle, heading, and subheading which are not in the list of the Styles window using Manage Styles (third button shown on the below of Styles window immediate before of Options…).

-How to create a table of contents (table contents)?
+How to create a table of contents (contents page word)?

 Once, you have set all of the titles, subtitles, headings, and subheadings of your write-up, you’re ready to create a beautiful table of contents.
 MS Word has made this very easy for you.
 First, put the cursor where you want to set the table of contents.
 Click on References shown above the ribbon.
-Click on the down arrow of the Table of Contents (table contents) shown on the left edge of the options.
+Click on the down arrow of the Table of Contents (contents page word) shown on the left edge of the options.
 Select Insert Table of Contents… shown at the bottom of the list.
 Set the options accordingly if you want to customize anything.
 Click on OK.
 Your table of contents is ready.
 Please note that if you make any change in the content, title, subtitle, heading or subheading, nothing to be worried.
 Just click on Update Table of the References shown on the ribbon.
-Your table of contents (table contents) will be updated automatically.
+Your table of contents (contents page word) will be updated automatically.